aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_Diffusion_Explicit.md

 As a result, we obtain a matrix `sol` of shape `(num-m, n)`, where `m` is the number of iterations, for which the singularity occurred.

 Note that this little demo does *not* implement optimal way of handling division by zero in Python.
 The more "Pythonic" approach is to use Exception handling.
-This is rather the advanced topic of Python programming that is not covered in this course.
-You must know, though, that the above demo is perfectly valid for your understanding of the logic to usage of `continue` statement. *`continue` would still be used in the same manner if the algorithm is implemented using Exception handling*.
+This is a more advanced topic of Python programming that is not covered in this course.
+You must know, though, that the above demo is perfectly valid for your understanding of the logic behind the use of the `continue` statement. *`continue` would still be used in the same manner if the algorithm is implemented using Exception handling*.

 +++